matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 It is recommended to not display the reason by default as else this would essentially allow outsiders to send messages into the room.

-It is still theoretically possible for a server admin to create many users with different user IDs or display names, all spelling out an abusive message, and then having each of them knock in order.
+It is still theoretically possible for a homeserver admin to create many users with different user IDs or display names, all spelling out an abusive message, and then having each of them knock in order.